muehlburger/machine-learning-collection/README.md

-# machine-learning-collection
+# Machine-Learning-Collection
-This repo contains implementation of various machine learning related algorithms.
+This repository contains various implementations of machine learning algorithms